Endymion (mythology): Mythology

 According to Pausanias, Endymion deposed Clymenus, son of Cardys, at Olympia.
 Describing the "early history" of the Eleans, Pausanias reports that:

 The first to rule in this land, they say, was Aethlius, who was the son of Zeus and of Protogeneia, the daughter of Deucalion, and the father of Endymion.
 The Moon, they say, fell in love with this Endymion and bore him fifty daughters.
 Others with greater probability say that Endymion took a wife Asterodia—others say she was Chromia, the daughter of Itonus, the son of Amphictyon; others again, Hyperippe, the daughter of Arcas—but all agree that Endymion begat Paeon, Epeius, Aetolus, and also a daughter Eurycyda.
 Endymion set his sons to run a race at Olympia for the throne; Epeius won, and obtained the kingdom, and his subjects were then named Epeans for the first time.
 Of his brothers they say that Aetolus remained at home, while Paeon, vexed at his defeat, went into the farthest exile possible, and that the region beyond the river Axius was named after him Paeonia.
 As to the death of Endymion, the people of Heracleia near Miletus do not agree with the Eleans for while the Eleans show a tomb of Endymion, the folk of Heracleia say that he retired to Mount Latmus and give him honor, there being a shrine of Endymion on Latmus.

 Pausanias also reports seeing a statue of Endymion in the treasury of Metapontines at Olympia.

 Propertius (Book 2, el.
 15), Cicero's Tusculanae Quaestiones (Book 1), and Theocritus discuss the Endymion myth at some length, but reiterate the above to varying degrees.
 The myth surrounding Endymion has been expanded and reworked during the modern period by figures like Henry Wadsworth Longfellow and John Keats (in his 1818 narrative poem Endymion).

-The satirical author Lucian of Samosata records an otherwise unattested myth where a fair nymph named Myia becomes Selene's rival for Endymion's affections; the chatty nymph would endlessly talk to him when he slept, waking him up.
+The satirical author Lucian of Samosata records an otherwise unattested myth where a fair girl named Myia becomes Selene's rival for Endymion's affections; the chatty girl would endlessly talk to him when he slept, waking him up.
 This annoyed Endymion, and enraged Selene, who transformed the girl into a fly.
-In memory of Endymion, the fly still grudges all sleepers their rest.
+In memory of Endymion, the fly still begrudges all sleepers their rest.